metamath/lamp-guide/docs/index.md

 This is a summary of the metamath-lamp update history in reverse chronological order.
 We'll emphasize user-visible changes.

+#### Version 22

+Version 22 includes many bugfixes over version 18.
+In addition it:

+* Supports Shift-Enter when editing a description (to enter blank lines)
+* By default causes unification on all statements after editing a statement.
+This is a setting and can be disabled.

 #### Version 18